https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week3-ungraded-labs/C4_W3_Lab_4_Github_Actions/README.md

 Finally you need to specify the `steps` for this action to be completed.
 This is a sequence of commands to achieve the functionality you strive for.  `steps` have several values associated such as:
 - `name`: The name of the step.

-- `uses`: You can specify an already existing `Action` as an step on one of your own.
+- `uses`: You can specify an already existing `Action` as a step on one of your own.
 This is pretty cool because it allows for reutilization of Actions.
 - `run`: Instead of using an existing Action you might need to run a command.
 Since you are using `bash` inside a Linux VM, these commands should follow the correct syntax.
 - `with`: You might need to specify some additional values.
 This field is for such cases.